chrekh/puppet-hosts/README.md

 This module unconditionally overwrites your hosts file.
 You have been warned!
 There are two reasons that this is template-based.

-1) Currently the default host type don't allow multiple IP for a hostname (not even a IPv4 and a IPv6).

-2) I prefer to manage files with puppet exclusively, or not at all.

 ## Usage

 ```puppet